alps-asd/alps-asd.github.io/manuals/1.0/en/ai-assistant.md

 ### For Other MCP Clients

-Add `npx @alps-asd/mcp` as stdio server in your MCP client configuration.
+Add `asd --mcp` (with full path) as stdio server in your MCP client configuration.

 ### Available Tools